 The Creating Rural Opportunities Partnership (CROP) After School and Summer Program is a consortium of ten rural upstate school districts,including Andes, Charlotte Valley, Gilboa-Conesville, Hunter-Tannersville, Jefferson, Margaretville, Roxbury, South Kortright, Stamford and Windham-Ashland-Jewett.

-CROP’s mission is to provide an after-school environment that is safe and supportive,promotes student achievement through academic improvement and enrichment opportunities, fosters learning through personal, social, and positive youth development opportunities; and engages parents and guardians with their children in experiences that foster a greater connection with their school and community.
+CROP’s mission is to grow citizens who contribute positively to their communities.
+CROP provides an after-school environment that is safe and supportive, promotes student achievement through academic improvement and enrichment opportunities, fosters learning through personal, social, and positive youth development opportunities; and engages parents and guardians with their children in experiences that foster a greater connection with their school and community.

 Vision of Program Partners

-The Roxbury Central School District (RCS) acts as the Local Educational Agency for the CROP programs.
-In addition to the ten partnered school districts, CROP has established two levels of partners – major partners and community resource partners.
+Roxbury Central School District (RCS) and Morris Central School District (MCS) act as the Local Educational Agencies for the CROP programs.
+In addition to the fourteen partnered school districts, CROP has established two levels of partners – major partners and community resource partners.

 Major partners play a significant role in programming and have been extensively involved in the success of CROP’s 21st Century Community Learning Center project thus far.
-CROP's major partners include the Farmers' Museum and Fenimore Arts Museum, and Hanford Mills Museum who provide academic enrichment sessions, the Schoharie County Council on Alcoholism and Substance Abuse (SCCASA) and the Alcohol and Drug Abuse Council of Delaware County (ADAC) who provide life skills, drug and alcohol awareness, parenting, and character education programs; the Roxbury Arts Group (RAG), who provides arts and cultural programming, Otsego County Girls on the Run (GOTR), Hawk Circle Wilderness Education,and Learning for Life.
+CROP's major partners include the Farmers' Museum and Fenimore Art Museum, and Hanford Mills Museum who provide academic enrichment sessions; the Schoharie County Council on Alcoholism and Substance Abuse (SCCASA), Leatherstocking Education on Alcoholism/Addictions Foundation (LEAF), and the Alcohol and Drug Abuse Council of Delaware County (ADAC) who provide life skills, drug and alcohol awareness, parenting, and character education programs; the Roxbury Arts Group (RAG) and Community Arts Network of Oneonta (CANO), who provides arts and cultural programming, Otsego County Girls on the Run (GOTR) and Hawk Circle Wilderness Education.
 Cornell Cooperative Extension of Delaware County provides cooking and nutrition classes for both students and parents; and the Greater Roxbury Learning Initial Corporation (GRLIC)provides technology classes to CROP parents.